 The Magic Weapon

 In a traditional mythic story, the hero needs a weapon to complete his or her quest (but mostly still his, because most heroes are males and when heroes are female they often don’t fight).
 In a female myth, the characters don’t fight — instead they think and feel themselves out of a tight fix.
 In that case, the hero probably needs a mentor, or a library book or a magic spell (as in Brave).
 Interestingly, there is archery (weaponry) in Brave, but it’s not actually used for fighting.
 It’s more of a prop, and aids as a symbol for fate and the passing of time.

 The valley enclosed between mountains can arouse in us the feeling of security and comfort, of protection against all dangers from the outside.
 But the protecting mountains can also mean isolating walls which do not permit us to get out of the valley and thus the valley can become a symbol of imprisonment.
 The particular meaning of the symbol in any given place can only be determined from the whole context in which the symbol appears, and in terms of the predominant experiences of the person using the symbol.

 See here for all the different symbolic uses of the river in children’s literature.

-In A Fish Out Of Water by Helen Palmer (first wife of Dr Seuss, and originally started by him), the whirlpool stands for something mysterious happening below.
+In A Fish Out Of Water by Helen Palmer (first wife of Dr Seuss), the whirlpool stands for something mysterious happening below.

-Fog is thought to be caused by demons/magic.
+Fog was once thought to be caused by demons/magic.
 In other stories fog is an ogre who has drunk until he has burst.
 Fog can be dispelled by a saint.
 Fog is a representation of soul.

 Red: blood, sacrifice, passion, disorder, autumn, women, hatred, death